 How do I create a MyChart or K-Chart account if I don’t have one?

 If you want to create a MyChart account, please click the link below where you are – or were – a patient:

 You can also work with your provider’s office to enroll in MyChart.

 How is this different than the MyChart or K-Chart app?

 MyChart and K-Chart are the patient-facing web portals offered by health systems using Epic, giving patients access to the same Epic medical records providers see.
 Providence and Kadlec are one of the largest health care providers using Epic software for its electronic health record system.

 The collaboration with Apple complements the MyChart or K-Chart patient portal.
-MyChart and K-Chart will continue to provide patients a direct connection to all of the services Providence and Kadlec provides.
+MyChart and K-Chart will continue to provide patients a direct connection to all of the services Providence, Kadlec and Swedish provides.
 The Apple Health app can incorporate additional health records from other health systems, plus a patient’s health records from MyChart or K-Chart so you can see all comprehensive health records in one place.
 Users can also view patient-generated data in the app (such as health and fitness data), creating a more holistic view of your health.

 Once the data is in the patient’s hands, it’s the patient’s responsibility to protect the data by keeping the iPhone locked and secure, as well as carefully considering whether it’s appropriate to make it accessible via iCloud.

 Empowering patients to collect, view and securely store their health records on their iPhone can help them get engaged in their health conditions and treatment options.
 When patients have their medical information organized into one view right on their iPhone, it can help them better understand their overall health and provide key elements of their medical history when visiting a new doctor.